Are you a newbie or established homeschool mom overwhelmed with the plethora of curriculum choices online and at conventions?

 If you would like to dive more into this subject regarding Loop Scheduling, please consider reading a great resource called Teaching from Rest by Sarah MacKenzie.
 I highly recommend it!

-Minimize your spending and look for FREE or inexpensive USED educational materials.
+Minimize your spending and look for FREE or inexpensive USED educational materials ONLINE and OFFLINE.

 Some FREE examples are:

 Ambleside Online - includes all your subjects along with a detailed and simple schedule.
 It does require some thorough review, but its free and based on Charlotte Mason’s methods!